4labdev/postgres-bk-s3/README.md

 ## PostgreSQL Database Backup Automation

-This repository contains scripts to automate the backup of PostgreSQL databases and upload the backups to an S3 bucket, with optional support for scheduling via cron and encryption.
+This project is based on the work of the GitHub user [schickling](https://github.com/schickling/dockerfiles/tree/master/postgres-backup-s3) and extends it to include encryption options, S3 uploads, and scheduling with cron for PostgreSQL database backups.
 Below are the instructions for configuring and using the backup process.

 ### Files